avr-aics-riken/PMlib/Readme.md

 `-D INSTALL_DIR=install_directory`

->  Specify the directory that this library will be installed.
-Built library is installed at `install_directory/lib` and the header files are placed at `install_directory/include`.
+>  Specify the directory where PMlib will be installed.
+PMlib libraries are installed at `install_directory/lib` and the header files are placed at `install_directory/include`.
 The default install directory is `/usr/local/PMlib`.

 `-D with_example=` {no | yes}